Damion Downs

-Damion Lamar Downs (born July 6, 2004) is a professional soccer player who plays as a striker for club Southampton.
+Damion Lamar Downs (born July 6, 2004) is a professional soccer player who plays as a striker for Major League Soccer club St. Louis City, on loan from club Southampton.
 Born in Germany, he represents the United States national team.

 Early life

 Downs was born in Germany to an American father and German mother.
 When he was one year old, he and his family moved to the United States where he was raised in Texas for much of his childhood, played American football, and adopted English as his first language.
 Downs did not play soccer until nine years old when he moved back to Germany.

 Club career

 1. FC Köln

 Downs is a youth product of 1.
 FC Schweinfurt 05 and FC Ingolstadt.
 On September 28, 2020, he joined the youth academy of 1.
 FC Köln.
 He was promoted to 1.
 FC Köln II in 2023, and signed his first professional contract with the club on May 2, 2023 until 2026.
 On September 23, 2023, he debuted with the senior Köln team as a late substitute in a 2–1 Bundesliga loss to Werder Bremen.

 Downs scored his first career Bundesliga goal on March 9, 2024 against Borussia Mönchengladbach.
 On May 11, 2024, he scored the match-winner in stoppage time against Union Berlin.
 Downs finished the season with two Bundesliga goals in just 173 minutes played, receiving limited opportunities in his club's relegation.

 In the 2024–25 1.
 FC Köln season in the 2.
 Bundesliga, Downs helped Köln to the league title and automatic promotion to the Bundesliga.
 He had 11 goals and six assists in just 1,964 minutes played across all competitions, including a goal and assist against Bayer Leverkusen in the 2024–25 DFB-Pokal quarterfinals.
 Downs finished the season tied for the lead in goalscoring for his club.